 If some complex bio-chemistry is or has taken place in the past, then we are totally in the hands of 'the experts' and should give up trying to help, but some higher power is leading me, so I will, of course, continue!

 What explanation can anyone offer for Gristy56's improvement?
 His case is certainly unusual.
-Only a few others with advanced stages of MS have been able to achieve improvements.
-I myself have had some specific improvement after using the device he presents.
-I began using it about six months ago.
-And I am thankful that I have maintained the improvements I experienced and continue to use the device on a daily basis.
+Only a few others with advanced stages of MS have been able to achieve improvements of any kind.
+And while my MS is not as advanced, I myself have had some specific improvements after using the device he presents.
+I had a minor but persistent vision issue for about 5 years and it started to improve within days of using this device and continued to improve quickly and after a few weeks, was pretty much gone.
+The issue is now minor.
+And I am thankful that I have maintained the improvements I experienced (I began using it about six months ago) and continue to use the device on a daily basis.
 And am hopeful to have other improvements in the future.

 I do understand why people don't try his device.
 So again, I will state that for $10, and a small amount of time it should be worth consideration - because you never know...